Jamaat-e-Islami Pakistan: Pakistan

 Following the Partition of India, Maududi and JIP migrated from East Punjab to Lahore in Pakistan.
 There they volunteered to help the thousands of refugees pouring into the country from India – performing social work; opening hospitals and medical clinics; and by gathering the skins of animals sacrificed for Eid-ul-Azha.

 During the prime-ministership of Huseyn Shaheed Suhrawardy (September 1956 – October 1957), JIP argued for a separate voting system for different religious communities.
-Suhrawardy convened a session of the National Assembly at Dhaka and through an alliance with Republicans, his party passed a bill for a mixed voting system.
+Suhrawardy convened a session of the National Assembly at Dhaka and, through an alliance with Republicans, his party passed a bill for a mixed voting system.

 In 1951, it ran candidates for office, but did not do well.
 JIP found it was more successful in promoting its cause in the streets.
-The election also occasioned a split in the party with the JIP shura passing a resolution in support of the party withdrawing from politics but Maududi arguing for continued involvement.
-Maududi prevailed and several senior JIP leaders resigned in protest.
-All this strengthened Maududi's position still further and "a cult of personality began to grow up around him."
+The election also occasioned a split in the party, with the JIP shura passing a resolution in support of the party withdrawing from politics, but Maududi arguing for continued involvement.
+Maududi prevailed, and several senior JIP leaders resigned in protest.
+All this strengthened Maududi's position still further, and "a cult of personality began to grow up around him."

-In 1953, JIP led "direct action" against the Ahmadiyya, who the JIP believed should be declared non-Muslims.
-In March 1953, riots in Lahore started leading to looting, arson and the killing of at least 200 Ahmadis and the declaration of selective martial law.
-The military leader, Azam Khan had Maududi arrested and Rahimuddin Khan sentenced him to death for sedition (writing anti-Ahmadiyya pamphlets).
+In 1953, JIP led "direct action" against the Ahmadiyya, whom the JIP believed should be declared non-Muslims.
+In March 1953, riots in Lahore started, leading to looting, arson, and the killing of at least 200 Ahmadis and the declaration of selective martial law.
+The military leader, Azam Khan, had Maududi arrested and Rahimuddin Khan sentenced him to death for sedition (writing anti-Ahmadiyya pamphlets).
 Many JIP supporters were imprisoned during this time.